fredjaya/phasco_genes/README.md

 gff2bed < /data/*.gff | grep -P '\tCDS\t' > /data/*.bed
 ```

+### 3.5 Merging and preparing predictor variables

+At the moment, replace hardcoded links in `src/00_prepare_predictor_variables.R` and run

 ## 4. Running the pipeline (nextflow)

 With all input data ready, we can run the pipeline to process the genotype data.